 Day trips by train

 Line 10 will take you to Clervaux in just under an hour.
-There you can visit the Family of Man photography exhibition and the Battle of the Bulge museum and the museum of models of Luxembourg castles.
+There you can visit the Family of Man photography exhibition and the museums of the Ardennes Counter-offensive and Models of castles and palaces.
 Unwind in the lovely Princess Maria Teresa square with an ice cream or hike up to the Abbey of Saint Maurice on a 6.8km circular walk.

-Fancy some fun with the kids involving lemurs, meerkats, penguins and porcupines.
-Bettembourg is just 10 minutes away on line 90, and from the station it’s a 20 minute walk (or you can take a free shuttle bus) to Parc Merveilleux which is open every year from the end of March to mid October, and offers adventure playgrounds, rides and a barefoot path, as well as an array of animals.
+Fancy some fun with the kids involving lemurs, meerkats, red pandas and porcupines.
+Bettembourg is just 10 minutes away from the city on line 90 (please not there will be a replacement bus service on this line from 16 July to 7 August 2022), and from the station it’s a 20 minute walk (or you can take a free shuttle bus) to Parc Merveilleux which is open every year from the end of March to mid October, and offers adventure playgrounds, rides and a barefoot path, as well as an array of animals.
+Tickets must be reserved online for a specific day.
 Each year in early July, the town hosts a Night of Wonders, with street theatre, dance, circus, music and puppetry.

-In the heart of the Ardennes, Libramont is home to the Celtic Museum and is just an hour by train.
+In the heart of the Ardennes, Libramont is home to the Celtic Museum and is just an hour by train .
 A small museum, set over three floors displaying crockery, jewellery and articles of everyday life from the 5th to 2nd Century BC, discovered at Celtic tombs throughout the Belgian Ardennes region.
-The museum has games and activities for children, including a special audio guide featuring Eira, a 10-year-old Celtic girl.
+The museum has games and activities for children, including a special audio guide (in French or Dutch) featuring Eira, a 10-year-old Celtic girl.

 Another great Ardennes destination by train (1.5 hours), Vielsalm is home to La Maison du Pays de Salm, an interactive museum focusing on the folklore and the legend of the witches of Vielsalm.
 You can also try out the Witches Walk (4.5km) to discover more about the region’s unusual history.
 You can find out more here.